PingWinning/Installation-Bizz/README.md

 ## How to Contribute

-We welcome contributions to improve the user panel.
+We welcome contributions to improve the user panel and admin dashboard.
 Whether it’s enhancing the UI, optimizing the backend, or adding new features, your input is valuable.
 Please submit a pull request or open an issue to start contributing.

 ## Author's Message to Contributors